auth0/auth0-deploy-cli/README.md

 npm i -g auth0-deploy-cli
 ```

-## Usage
+## Pre-requisites

-### Create a client in your Auth0 Account
+For this tool to function it must be authorized to the Auth0 Management API.
+You can do this by creating an application in your Auth0 service that has access to the management API with the following scopes before.

-You must create a client in your service account that has access to the management API with the following scopes before you can configure the a0deploy CLI.
+Use the [Auth0 Deploy CLI Extension](https://github.com/auth0-extensions/auth0-deploy-cli-extension/blob/master/README.md) to create the application.
+At the bottom of the README are instructions for doing this by hand instead.

 #### Scopes
   * read:tenant_settings